WHSnyder/Brickthrough/README.md

 * A reinforcement learning guess-rerender-refine approach to pose estimation or an iterative model as in this <a href="https://arxiv.org/pdf/1507.06550.pdf">human pose estimation method.</a>

 * An approach requiring a network to learn a general voxelization for the combination presented.
 The network would be trained to estimate each piece's rotation and translation in terms of another piece's voxelization-derived coordinate system.
-Perhaps an convolutional encoder-decoder + recurrent architecture similar to that of image captioning could work in that system.
+Perhaps an convolutional encoder-decoder + recurrent architecture similar to that of image captioning networks could work in such a system.

 * I don't have any formal training or coursework in machine learning for computer vision so I could be wrong, but from my research it seems like a fully deep-learned pipeline encompassing all 3 stages would be impractical.
 The need for fuzzy logic followed by structured 3D reasoning suggests a very convoluted design and painful design iteration times.
 Pieces can be completely unique or could have modular similarity to one another ie: 2 2x2 bricks make a 4x2 brick.
 Trying to train a network to accommodate these fundemental structural differences seems wrong...